 In this track, you’ll be taught the general knowledge of the arts such as dance, theatre, media, music, visual arts, and photography — all of which are hobbies of a lot of architecture students I know.

-Take the 5-year Architecture Course
+Step 2: Take the 5-year BS Architecture course

 - Architecture Drafting